All entry times should be set at accredited competitions since 1 January 2017, and verifiable.

 Please ensure entries show the full name of the swimmer, full date of birth, registration number and entry time.

 Entries must be submitted as long course times.
-Short course conversions must not be used.
+Short course conversions must not be used, nor may times set at long course L3 meets.
 Split times (including for the men’s 800m freestyle) and times set in first leg swims during relays may be used.
 A proof of times report must be submitted with the entry file.
 The proof of times report must be submitted from meets recorded in British Swimming rankings; or from meets recorded in the FINA rankings; or Swim News rankings; or from an official meet sanctioned by a National Governing body.
 An exception exists for the women’s 1500m freestyle; those without an accredited time at 1500m, but who meet the consideration time for the 800m event may enter the 1500m.
 All swimmers must provide an entry time for the 1500m event.

 Composite team entries for individual and relay events are acceptable.
 Relay swimmers, including reserves, should be populated on the entry file.
 Changes to relay team members can be made up to one hour before the start of the relevant session.